 Recognition should be given when employees demonstrate what’s important to the company.
 AGL Energy wants their people to believe in their purpose of renewable energy and be part of achieving their strategic objectives together.
 With that in mind, they build their recognition program around that purpose and their company values.

 It was important to create a recognition program that drives their objectives of prospering in a carbon-constrained future and building customer advocacy, so they included a series of recognition categories in their program that reinforced their values and supported those objectives.
-By recognizing employees daily and using public recognition, AGL helps employees feel appreciated and reinforces their company values by sharing stories of how employees are living those values.
+By recognising employees daily and using public recognition, AGL helps employees feel appreciated and reinforces their company values by sharing stories of how employees are living those values.

 4. Build connection with recognition.

-Whether it’s thanking someone for displaying a positive attitude in hard times, recognizing an employee for helping a customer or colleague, or celebrating a work milestone, Heritage Bank believes their recognition program can help with encouraging employees and building connection, especially during tough times.
-Leaders read the recognition being given across their branches and share stories with their teams of great work happening in the organization.
+Whether it’s thanking someone for displaying a positive attitude in hard times, recognising an employee for helping a customer or colleague, or celebrating a work milestone, Heritage Bank believes their recognition program can help with encouraging employees and building connection, especially during tough times.
+Leaders read the recognition being given across their branches and share stories with their teams of great work happening in the organisation.
 This creates a sense of community for employees and keeps them connected, no matter where they are working from.